This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Common Black and Yellow Duck Breeds

-- Black Swedish Ducks – They’ve got jet-black feathers with a greenish sheen and a friendly personality, making them popular as pet ducks.
+- Black Swedish Ducks – These hardy beauties sport jet-black feathers with a green shimmer, plus they’re friendly enough to become perfect pet ducks.

 Distinctive Features of Black and Yellow Ducks